senocular/senocular.github.com/articles/js_primitive_object.md

 > A primitive value is a datum that is represented directly at the lowest level of the language implementation.

-At a high level, this is telling us that primitive values can't be broken down into other, smaller values.
+This is basically telling us that primitive values can't be broken down into other, smaller values.
 Object types, for example, are essentially containers for other values.
 Primitives, on the other hand, are themselves, representations of the lowest possible level of a value.

 There are 7 primitive types in JavaScript: